 Ahsoka Tano’s Twin Sabers

 White lightsabers are closely associated with Ahsoka Tano, who entered the canon as a teenage Jedi apprentice (Padawan) under Anakin Skywalker in the time of the Clone Wars.
-This first appearance found Ahsoka supporting Anakin in leading a Republic clone army in victory against the opposing droid army on Christophsis, and later in rescuing the kidnapped Rotta, Jabba the Hutt’s son.
-At this time, however, Ahsoka wielded two green lightsabers, one somewhat shorter than the other.
+This first appearance found Ahsoka supporting Anakin and Obi-Wan Kenobi in leading a Republic clone army in the victory against the opposing droid army on Christophsis, and later in rescuing the kidnapped Rotta, Jabba the Hutt’s son.
+At this time, however, Ahsoka Tano’s lightsaber was green, eventually becoming two green lightsabers, one somewhat shorter than the other.
 Ahsoka’s dual green lightsabers aided her in many battles during the Clone Wars.

 So how did Ahsoka make the transition to white blades?
 Following the Clone Wars, Ahsoka left the Jedi Order on poor terms and found herself without her usual weaponry.
 While on the farming moon Raada, she encountered the Sixth Brother (a member of the Inquisitorius) during an uprising and defeated him in a duel.
 Taking his kyber crystals, Ahsoka was able to create two brand-new lightsabers with curved hilts.
 But the process of crafting the blades turned the crystals from red to white, which meant that the blades themselves would be white from then on.

-That event marks the origin of the white lightsaber in the Star Wars universe, at least as far we know at the present time.
+That event marks the origin of the white lightsaber in the Star Wars universe, or silver lightsaber, at least as far as we know at the present time.

-Fourteen years after the collapse of the Jedi Order, Ahsoka Tano and her dual white lightsabers assisted the rebels of the freighter starship “the Ghost” as they fought against the encroaching Galactic Empire.
-Initially aiding the effort as an undercover spy of sorts (codenamed Fulcrum), she later provided vital leadership to the rebels as they battled Darth Vader—who was revealed, to her shock, as the one-time Jedi Knight under whom she served as an apprentice.
+Fourteen years after the collapse of the Jedi Order, Ahsoka Tano and her dual white lightsabers assisted the rebels of the freighter starship the Ghost as they fought against the encroaching Galactic Empire.
+Initially aiding the effort as an undercover spy of sorts (codenamed Fulcrum), she later provided vital leadership to the rebels as she fought alongside Sabine Wren, Kanan Jarrus, Ezra Bridger, and the rest of the Spectres.
+They battled the ruthless Darth Vader—who was revealed, to her shock, as the one-time Jedi Knight under whom she served as an apprentice.

 Ahsoka is a practitioner of Shien, the anti-blaster lightsaber form.